puppeteer/puppeteer/docs/api/puppeteer.accessibility.snapshot.md

 # Accessibility.snapshot() method

-Captures the current state of the accessibility tree.
-The returned object represents the root accessible node of the page.

-#### Signature:
+### Signature:

 ```typescript
 class Accessibility {
   snapshot(options?: SnapshotOptions): Promise<SerializedAXNode | null>;
 }
 ```

+Captures the current state of the accessibility tree.
+The returned object represents the root accessible node of the page.

 ## Parameters